Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

     include "conf.d/*.conf"

-If you want to include files and directories recursively, you need to define a seperate option and add the directory and an option pattern.
+If you want to include files and directories recursively, you need to define a separate option and add the directory and an option pattern.

     include_recursive "conf.d" "*.conf"